Ada Palmer's Terra Ignota Discord Server AMA

 On Dr. Palmer and Kaworu Nagisa

-A Gordian petitioner
+A Gordian petitioner on

-ada's mentioned she has kaworu nagisa figures
+Ada's mentioned she has Kaworu Nagisa figures

 This is about Evangelion, not book 4.
 I have more than 60 Kaworu Nagisa figures!
 They have their own special cabinet and I enjoy counting them!
 I also have some duplicates in my office and other parts of the house from when I see one and get excited and buy it and forget that I bought it already!
 I really enjoy intertextuality so for me the best thing is cross-comparing all the versions, even the ones from the silly manga!